exonum/exonum-java-binding/exonum-light-client/README.md

 for the full example of how to create a transaction message and send it to Exonum node.

-### Transaction info
+### Transaction Info
 <!-- TODO: remove after release -->
 _*Not available for Light Client v0.1_
-The following method provides a possibility to get a transaction information, either committed or uncommitted, by the hash of the transaction:
+The following method provides a possibility to get information on a transaction by its hash - status of the transaction, details of the message containing the transaction and, if available, transaction location and result:
 ```java
 Optional<TransactionResponse> response = exonumClient.getTransaction(txHash);
 ```
 * `txHash` is a hash of the transaction to search.

-## How to build
+## How to Build
 To build the client locally, clone the repository, and run next commands from the project's root i.e. _exonum-java-binding_ directory: